 - After I got pregnant I had to immediately give up smoking.

-- I had to give up drinking five cups of coffee today--now I drink herbal tea in the morning.
+- I had to give up drinking five cups of coffee a day because of heartburn.
+Now I drink herbal tea in the morning.

 see the glass half full: to see a situation as more positive than negative.

-- I hate those type of people who always see the glass half full.
+- I hate people who always see the glass half full—they're so annoying!

 see the glass half empty: to see a situation as more negative then positive.